- Member of the Congressional Black Caucus, the Congressional Progressive Caucus, the NAACP, and the Democratic Socialists of America

 - Favors comprehensive immigration reform and an end to the deportation of illegal aliens

 - Opposes Israel’s blockade of the Gaza seaport

 Born the son of a sharecropper on September 6, 1941 in Parkdale, Arkansas, Danny Davis earned a BA in history from Arkansas Agricultural Mechanical and Normal College in 1961, an MS in guidance from Chicago State University in 1968, and a PhD in public administration from Union Institute in 1977.
-For information regarding his work experience prior to launching the political career for which he is best known, click here.

 In the late 1970s, Davis served on a “Citizen’s Committee” supporting the unsuccessful congressional campaign of Timuel Black, a Chicago socialist who sat on the advisory board of the Committees of Correspondence for Democracy and Socialism (CCDS).